List of Foreign Archaeological Institutes in Greece

-Compliance with Hellenic Law 3028/2002
+Compliance with Greek Law 3028/2002

-From the Hellenic point of view, the foreign archaeological schools exist to assist in the professional recovery and protection of overwhelming numbers of antiquities within and below the country's topography.
-All of ancient Greece, the oldest civilization of Europe, lies hidden under the soil (unless already excavated).
-Antiquities have always been a prey to treasure-hunters, collectors, dealers of all sorts, and the thefts and counterfeits of unscrupulous men.
-In the 19th century the native Hellenic cultural establishment were desperate for any professional assistance they could obtain.
-They found it in the zeal of like-minded classicists of the other nations of Europe, who hastened to found the initial foreign archaeological schools.
-These now semi-legendary archaeologists and schools dominated the culture scene, excavating places such as Delphi, Olympia, Mycenae, Knossos, and Troy in Turkey.
+From the Greek point of view, the foreign archaeological schools exist to assist in the professional recovery and protection of overwhelming numbers of antiquities within the country.
+In the 19th century, the Greek cultural establishment was desperate for any professional assistance they could obtain.
+They found it in the zeal of like-minded classicists of the other nations of Europe, who founded the initial foreign archaeological schools.
+These archaeologists and schools excavated places such as Delphi, Olympia, Mycenae, Knossos, and Troy in Turkey.
 There was little restriction on the removal of antiquities from the country, or on their private ownership.
 Permits were relatively easy to obtain.

-Today a long period of peace and stability under the Hellenic Republic has enabled the Hellenes to recapture a much higher level of control over the processing and preservation of their antiquities and monuments.
-Hellenic institutions have come to the fore and Hellenic archaeologists dominate the culture scene.
-The keystone of this new arc of protection is Hellenic Law No. 3028/2002 "on the Protection of Antiquities and Cultural Heritage in General," passed by the Hellenic Parliament in 2002, and implemented by the President.
-In a single sweeping injunction it declares all antiquities the property of the state and establishes criminal penalties for mishandling them.
+Today, the Hellenic Republic has a much higher level of control over the processing and preservation of their antiquities and monuments.
+Greek institutions have come to the fore and Greek archaeologists dominate the culture scene.
+Archaeological activities are regulated by Hellenic Law No. 3028/2002 "on the Protection of Antiquities and Cultural Heritage in General", passed by the Greek Parliament in 2002, and implemented by the President.
+It declares all antiquities the property of the state and establishes criminal penalties for mishandling them.
 A network of archaeological councils is set up over localities and regions of the entire country, which must be advised of the presence of antiquities and consulted as to their disposition.
 They take precedence over any other consideration.
 This is the framework into which the foreign archaeological institutes now fit.
-They take their marching orders, so to speak, from the councils of government.
-They must accept oversight and advice.
-Without their accreditation can be no authorization to excavate, survey, or experiment.
+They must accept oversight and advice from the archaeological councils.
+Without their accreditation there is no authorization to excavate, survey, or experiment.

-Law 3028/2002 labels what English speakers know as an archaeological excavation, or in slang, "a dig," as "archaeological research in situ."
+Law 3028/2002 labels what English speakers know as an archaeological excavation as "archaeological research in situ".
 It is defined as "the exploration of the ground, the subsoil, the seabed, or the bed of lakes and rivers for the purpose of locating or discovering ancient monuments ...."
 These researches are divided into two types.
 The first is "systematic excavations."
 These are not undertaken as part of any emergency activity to rescue threatened antiquities, but are assigned to excavating institutions in due process by the Minister of Culture.
 These institutions can be the Greek Archaeological Service, "domestic ... institutions," or "foreign archaeological missions or schools established in Greece."
 This is the only type allowed to the foreign schools.
 The second type, "rescue excavations," is reserved to the Greek Archaeological Service.
 It may involve intervention in Greek business operations or property ownership."